-The defendant’s activity (or inaction) was the cause for the plaintiff’s damages.
+- The defendant’s activity (or inaction) was the cause of the plaintiff’s damages.

 Demonstrating that a brain injury happened and linking that damage to the accident that the defendant’s neglect – and not some other occasion – could be a difficult request in a claim.
 Brain injuries are regularly more difficult to establish and more difficult to diagnose.
 Many brain injuries are insidious and will not show objective symptoms until many weeks or months after the accident.
 Further, brain injuries can be irreversible after a certain amount of time.

 Accumulate Evidence about the Accident and Your Injuries